d-c007/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the `terraform apply --auto approve` flag

+### Terraform Destroy

+`terraform destroy`

+This will destroy resources.

+You can also use the `auto approve` flag to skip the approve prompt

 ### Terraform Lock Files
 `terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project